What Empowering Employees Can Do for Your Company

 In this role, managers need to set clear and meaningful goals, make sure that their employees understand what is being asked of them, and ensure that people have what they need to be set up to succeed.
 We like using the terms Mandated, Guided, and Autonomous to provide clear boundaries and to manage expectations so people know where they are empowered to take the initiative and why.

 Managers then need to evaluate performance, provide constructive feedback, and offer guidance when needed.
-In essence, managing what gets done requires making sure employees have a clear line of sight and understand the priorities, their role, and the rules of the game while having the confidence and competence to be successful.
+In essence, managing what gets done requires making sure employees have a clear line of sight and understand the strategic priorities, their role, and the rules of the game while having the confidence and competence to be successful.

 Managing HOW Work Gets Done

 The other role of a manager is to ensure the work environment is primed for peak performance.
 This means making sure the right people are in the right role and that how work gets accomplished, rewarded, tracked, and measured is fully aligned with what you are trying to achieve.
 Any workplace misalignment will create disengagement and dilute productivity.

 The Right Balance